Where to Find App Developers for Your Project? A Guide Through Reliable Sources

 Stage 1:

 Good initial research is vital for creating a long list of software development outsourcing companies.
 It usually consists of about 10 to 15 positions – top software teams that match your general requirements and expectations.
 These may include tech stack, web/mobile specialization, geographical location, hourly rate, the size of their crew/company and more.
-Good practice is to look for app developers who understand the importance of user testing (they might mention it on their website or marketing materials).
+A good practice is to look for app developers who understand the importance of user testing (they might mention it on their website or marketing materials).

 Stage 2: